istio/istio/mixer/doc/devel/development.md

 1. Visit https://github.com/$YOUR_GITHUB_USERNAME/mixer
 2. Click the "Compare & pull request" button next to your "my-feature" branch.

-**Note:** If you have write access, please refrain from using the GitHub UI for creating PRs, because GitHub will create the PR branch inside the main repository rather than inside your fork.

 ### Getting a code review

 Once your pull request has been opened it will be assigned to one or more